-The Certified Public Manager (CPM) program provides in-depth, comprehensive, competency-based leadership development to middle managers in North Carolina’s state government agencies/universities and local government organizations.
-A graduate of the CPM program earns the Certified Public Manager™ designation, which is recognized by a National CPM Consortium of over 40 states and public sector entities.
+The Certified Public Manager® (CPM) program provides in-depth, comprehensive, competency-based leadership development to middle managers in North Carolina’s state government agencies/universities and local government organizations.
+A graduate of the CPM program earns the Certified Public Manager® designation, which is recognized by a National CPM Consortium of over 40 states and public sector entities.

 Nominees are solicited annually from NC state agencies/universities and local government organizations.
-Specific enrollment information is sent to state agency/university Training Coordinators each Spring to start the process.
-Each state agency/ university is allocated a number of available slots each class.
+Specific enrollment information is sent to state agency/university Training Coordinators and published in the state-wide Learning Management System (LMS) each Spring to start the process.
 Participant selection criteria (including the prerequisite training program information) are provided to help in the nomination process.
 State agencies/universities and local government organizations are responsible for ensuring that their nominated employees meet all criteria for CPM Program enrollment.

-NC State government agency/university managers interested in enrolling in the CPM program should contact their agency/university training coordinator for specific details about the CPM selection guidelines.
+NC State government agency/university managers interested in enrolling in the CPM program should download an application from the Learning Managment System (LMS) and contact their agency/university training coordinator for specific details about the CPM selection guidelines.

 To be nominated by their NC state government agency/university or local government organization, managers must fit the following criteria:

 Nominees must be North Carolina middle managers in a state agency or constituent institution of The University of North Carolina system, or in a city/county local government organization.
 This may include UNC faculty members who have middle management responsibilities as a significant portion of their work assignment.
 The middle manager functions at the level between executive management and the first line supervisor.

 The middle management role in state agencies/universities or local government organizations is defined, for purposes of nomination to the Certified Public Manager® Program (CPM), as including one or more of the following: